Swing time: Swing as a rhythmic style

 In most jazz music, especially of the big band era and later, the second and fourth beats of a 4/4 measure are emphasized over the first and third, and the beats are lead-in—main-beat couplets (dah-DUM, dah-DUM....).
 The "dah" anticipates, or leads into, the "DUM."
 The "dah" lead-in may or may not be audible.
 It may be occasionally accented for phrasing or dynamic purposes.

 The instruments of a swing rhythm section express swing in various ways, which evolved as the music developed.
 During the early development of swing music, the bass was often played with lead-in—main-note couplets, often with a percussive sound.
 Later, the lead-in note was dropped but incorporated into the physical rhythm of the bass player to help keep the beat "solid” - the lead-in beats were not audible, but expressed in the player’s motion.

 Similarly, the rhythm guitar was played with the lead-in beat strummed by the player, but so softly as to be nearly or completely inaudible.

 The piano was played with a variety of devices for swing: Chord patterns played in the rhythm of a dotted-eighth—sixteenth couplet were characteristic of boogie-woogie playing (sometimes also used in boogie-woogie horn section playing).
 The "swing bass" left hand, used by James P. Johnson, Fats Waller, and Earl Hines, used a bass note on the first and third beats, followed by a mid-range chord to emphasize the second and fourth beats.
 As with the bass, lead-in beats were not audible, but expressed in the motion of the left arm.

+In 12/8, the beat is written differently but has a similar sound as songs in common time with eighth-note triplets.
+In the "Unchained Melody," a continuous beat in 12/8 is laid down with percussion on every eighth note (see straight-eights, below), while the vocalists sing a swing rhythm on top that sometimes follows and sometimes diverges from the straight beat.

 Swing piano also put the first and third beats in a role anticipatory to the emphasized second and fourth beats in two-beat bass figures.

+Swing-time songs may have a slower beat and be written in an unusual time signature of twelve beats per measure, i.e. 12/8 instead of 4/4 with triplets, a quadruple compound time signature.
+12/8 time may be combined with harmonious doo-wop or be used in a ballad, such as the standard "Unchained Melody" from 1955.
+Unchained Melody represents one of the most famous songs in history with a swing-time rhythm.